s7711/ncom-web/README.md

 * Download the repository
 * Run **python main.py**
 * Go to web page http://\<*ip address*\>:8000
-* Select the web page tamplate for the INS that you want to view
+* Select the web page template for the INS that you want to view

 This version supports multiple INSs, so can work in an RT-Range application (though it doesn't decode any RT-Range data).
 The following page templates are available:
 * Speed - shows the speed, heading, GNSS mode, acceleration and angular rates